 We would suggest confirming your dance team members, dance selection and choreography and then rehearsing those pieces for the best performance you can give the day of the event.

-Yes, teams will get an opportunity to practice on stage briefly before the event, time permitting.
+No, teams will not have an opportunity to practice on stage before the event.